Simulations of $^{60}$Fe entrained in ejecta from a near-Earth supernova: Effects of observer motion: Simulation results

 \subsubsection{The effect of radiative cooling on signal shape and contribution of smoothing length to signal shape}

 Figure \ref{fig:flux_well_mixed_with_vs_without_cooling} compares \Fe-flux profiles in the two high-resolution simulations that were run with and without gas radiative cooling.
 Both simulations have the mean ISM density of $n_{\rm H} = 0.1$ cm$^{-3}$, and both show results for a static observer.
 For the latter simulation, it is instructive to contrast the numerical profiles with the ones that are calculated analytically using the ST solution.
 It can be seen that the profiles from the no radiative cooling simulation are in close agreement with the analytical profiles computed at the same distances.
-This implies that at our fiducial resolution, the contribution of SPH smoothing to the overall width of the \Fe{} signal is negligible.
+This implies that at our fiducial resolution, the contribution of the SPH smoothing kernel to the overall width of the \Fe{} signal is negligible.

 At a given distance, the inclusion of gas radiative cooling delays the signal, which at late times ($t \gtrsim 1$ Myr) results in a lower amplitude of the pulse.
-Additionally, it broadens the signal shape and makes the decline in \Fe{} flux following the peak less rapid.
+This means that by including radiative energy losses, one can place tighter constraints on the maximum distance to the \Fe{} source.
+Additionally, gas cooling broadens the signal shape and makes the decline in \Fe{} flux following the peak less rapid.
 At the smallest distance between the observer and the SN ($D=50$ pc, in yellow), all three profiles match quite well because the blastwave is still in the energy-conserving phase.

+We emphasize that although thus far the cases with and without radiative cooling have both received a considerable amount of attention, the preferred, realistic model is the one including cooling; and this is the only model we will consider in the following.